 Food Systems

-AZ Health Zone’s programs in Food Systems support the production, distribution, and availability of food to increase access and consumption of healthy foods.
-This strategy is supported by five activities to advance policies, systems, environment (PSE) work.
+Programs in Food Systems support the production, distribution, and availability of food to increase access and consumption of healthy foods.

 Food Systems Activities